Resident minister: Dutch colonial residents

-In the Dutch East Indies, Dutch residents and lower ranks such as assistant residents were posted alongside a number of the many native princes in present Indonesia, compare Regentschap.
+In the Dutch East Indies, Dutch residents and lower ranks such as assistant residents were posted alongside a number of the many native princes in present Indonesia, compared to Regentschap.

-For example, on Sumatra, there were Dutch residents at Palembang, at Medan in Deli sultanate; another was posted with the Sultan of and on Ternate, and one in Bali.
+For example, in Sumatra, there were Dutch residents at Palembang, at Medan in Deli sultanate; another was posted with the Sultan of and on Ternate, and one in Bali.

 French colonial residents

 France also maintained residents, the French word being résident.

 However the 'Jacobin' tradition of strict state authority didn't agree well with indirect rule, so often direct rule was preferred.

 Many were part of a white colonial hierarchy, rather than truly posted with a native ruler or chieftain.